kushagrasarathe/kushagrasarathe/README.md

 <hr>
 <br>

-- 🔭 I’m working on some personal projects
-- 🌱 I’m learning and sharing my developer journey, I'm learnig Front-end development these days.
+- 🌱 I'm learnig to code.
 - 👯 I’m looking to collaborate on Bug Hunting and Development
 - 💬 Talk me about Front-end Development & Application Security stuff
 - 📫 How to reach me: [kushagrasarathe](https://twitter.com/kushagrasarathe)
-- ⚡ Fun fact: I'm a bug-bounty hunter :)